IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Application.MediatR/README.md

 For more information on MediatR, check out their [official GitHub](https://github.com/jbogard/MediatR/).

-## Command nullable properties
+## Property default values

-Nullable properties will have a default value set as _null_ in the Command constructor, providing there are no non-nullable properties which occur after them (as defined in the in the Intent Architect Services designer).
+When designing in the Intent Architect Services designer, Commands can be created with properties, and these properties can have default values.
+When a default value is supplied, it will be used in the constructor of the Command, provided the property is _not proceeded by another property which does not have a default value._.

-Notice in the below example, the _name_ property, even though nullable does not have a default value set.
-This is due to the fact there are non-nullable properties which are declared after _name_ in the designer.
+In the below example, in the Service designer, the _name_ property was set with a default value, however it is not being used in the constructor.
+This is due to the fact there are properties proceeding it which do not have a default value.

 ```csharp
 public class CreateCustomerCommand : IRequest<Guid>, ICommand